 What Is Homelessness?

-While there are private and public agencies that serve the homeless on the micro level and coordinate systems of care on the macro level, there are not many agencies which have the sole function to prevent and end homelessness.
+While there are private and public agencies that serve the homeless and coordinate systems of care, there are not enough agencies which have the sole function to prevent and end homelessness.
 There are even fewer that implement this mission from a faith-based perspective.
-From this vantage point, forged through open and frank dialogue, individuals and congregations have bridged religious and cultural divides to form a dynamic partnership dedicated to preventing and ending homelessness in St. Petersburg and beyond.
+From this vantage point, forged through open and frank dialogue, individuals and congregations have bridged religious and cultural divides to form a dynamic partnership dedicated to preventing and ending homelessness in St Petersburg and beyond.

-This is our cause, and if this resonates with you, We invite you and your congregation to join with us in this campaign to transform our community and world.
+This is our cause, and if this resonates with you we invite your congregation/group to join us in this campaign to transform our community and world.
 There are many ways in which to support and get involved.
-You can make a difference.
+You CAN make a difference.
 E-mail us now with your area of interest and we will connect you with the proper point person.